-- Disconnect, remove and securely store the batteries in the vehicle. - Insert the interface into the battery bag. - For the above procedure, refer to paragraph 3.2 Removing the battery pack, Alber esprit user manual.
+- Disconnect, remove and securely store the two battery packs in the vehicle. - Insert the interface into the battery bag. - For the above procedure, refer to paragraph Removing the battery pack, Alber esprit user manual.

 Ramps and Slopes:

 The wheelchair can move forward / backward uncontrollably by mistake.